-Figure 18 Overview of coordinated wireless systems
+Figure 18-Overview of coordinated wireless systems

 Ideally, all the wireless systems in an area should be connected to the same network and coordinated together.
-However, it is difficult to root out uncontrollable wireless systems in all the cases and noise from non-communication devices like machine tools also need to be taken into consideration.
+However, it is difficult to root out uncontrollable wireless systems in all the cases and noise from non-communication devices, such as machine tools, needs to be taken into consideration.
 It is necessary to monitor wireless channels, analyze behavior of such interferers and estimate available wireless resources accurately for allocating wireless resources according to demands of applications.
-Wired network of the factory IoT needs to handle the monitoring data as well.
+The wired network of the factory IoT needs to handle the monitoring data as well.

 As latency of control data exchange and monitoring data exchange among wireless systems becomes lower, more efficient wireless system coordination becomes available.
-Improvement of latency of bridging is one of issues for the efficient coordination of the wireless systems.
+Improvement of latency of bridging is one of the issues for the efficient coordination of the wireless systems.